Cootamundra World War II Fuel Depot

-Cootamundra World War II Fuel Depot is a heritage-listed former fuel depot and Royal Australian Air Force (RAAF) stores depot and now public park at 219 Sutton Street, Cootamundra, Cootamundra–Gundagai Regional Council, New South Wales, Australia.
+Cootamundra World War II Fuel Depot is a heritage-listed former fuel depot and Royal Australian Air Force (RAAF) stores depot and now public park at 219 Sutton Street, Cootamundra, New South Wales, Australia.
 It was built from 1941 to 1943.
-It is also known as Cootamundra World War II Fuel Depot Site (former No.3 AIFD), Inland Aircraft Fuel Depot No.3, IAFD No.3, former World War II RAAF base, Petrol tanks and Ampol Service Station.
+It is also known as Cootamundra World War II Fuel Depot Site (former No.3 AIFD), Inland Aircraft Fuel Depot No.3, IAFD No.3, former World War II RAAF base, Petrol tanks and Ampol service station.
 The property is owned by Ampol and the Cootamundra–Gundagai Regional Council, a local government authority.
 The depot was added to the New South Wales State Heritage Register on 27 February 2015.

 History

 Aboriginal land

 The traditional owners of Cootamundra are the Wiradjuri, for whom the Murrumbidgee River was a plentiful source of shellfish and fish.
 Plants, tubers and nuts of the country between the major rivers supplied seasonal food.
 Larger game such as possums, kangaroos and emus were captured by groups of hunters to make up a varied and nutritious diet.

 The dislocation by European colonists of normal Aboriginal routines of life was increasingly severe from the 1830s and the new diseases took a terrible toll.
 There were predictable problems over cattle.
 A series of incidents along the Murrumbidgee near Narrandera c.
 1840 have been called the "Wiradjuri wars".
 The end result was that the Wiradjuri were deprived of their riverine territory and driven to the hills or to local employment on the stations.
 Men worked as cattlemen, general hands, sheep-shearers and flour grinders, and women as domestic servants and child carers.
 Ultimately many Wiradjuri people ended up living in the towns established to service those who had supplanted them.
 By the late nineteenth century few of the surviving Wiradjuri people lived a traditional life.
 The numerous towns of the area, which became closely settled with irrigation schemes during the twentieth century, contained an increasing Aboriginal population.
 Today in the region, most Wiradjuri people live in Narrandera and Griffith, with significant numbers in Wagga Wagga, Leeton and Tumut and smaller communities in Junee, Harden, Young and Cootamundra.